CA 125 test

 Why it's done

-You may have a CA 125 test for several reasons:
+Your doctor may recommend a CA 125 test for several reasons:

 To monitor cancer treatment.
 If you have ovarian, endometrial, peritoneal or fallopian tube cancer, your doctor may recommend a CA 125 test on a regular basis to monitor your condition and treatment.

-But such monitoring hasn't been shown to improve the outcome for women with ovarian cancer, and it might lead to additional and unnecessary rounds of chemotherapy or other treatments.
+But such monitoring hasn't been shown to improve the outcome for those with ovarian cancer, and it might lead to additional and unnecessary rounds of chemotherapy or other treatments.

 To screen for ovarian cancer if you're at high risk.
 If you have a strong family history of ovarian cancer or you have the BRCA1 or BRCA2 gene mutation, your doctor may recommend a CA 125 test as one way to screen for ovarian cancer.

-Some doctors may recommend CA 125 testing combined with transvaginal ultrasound every six months for women at very high risk.
+Some doctors may recommend CA 125 testing combined with transvaginal ultrasound every six months for those at very high risk.

 If your doctor suspects you may have ovarian cancer or another type of cancer, he or she may recommend a biopsy to collect a sample of cells.
-Other tests that may be helpful in evaluating these cancers include a transvaginal or pelvic ultrasound and computerized tomography (CT).
+Other tests that may be helpful in evaluating these cancers include a transvaginal or pelvic ultrasound, serum human epididymis protein 4 (HE4), and computerized tomography (CT).

 How you prepare